 |September||6||20||8 – 10 pm|

 We apologize for not being able to accommodate everyone who wants to visit the Observatory and take part in the talks given by UW undergraduates.
-The classroom holds only 45 people; the dome that houses the 1892 refracting telescope can have a maximum of only 12 adults at a time.
+The classroom holds only 45 people; the dome that houses the 1892 refracting telescope can have a maximum of 12 adults at a time.
 Visits to the dome and discussions with Seattle Astronomical Society members last about 10-15 minutes.
-“Tickets” (which are free) to visit the dome are distributed in the order in which reservations for the talks are made.
+“Tickets” (which are free) to visit the dome are distributed in the order in which reservations for the talks are received.

 Seattle Astronomical Society members operate the ancient refracting telescope in the dome and can find fascinating treasures of the night sky.
 Their members are an endless source of information and enthusiasm about astronomy.